l7mp/stunner/examples/direct-one2one-call/README.md

 ### STUNner configuration

-Next, we deploy STUNner into the Kubernetes.
+Next, we deploy STUNner into Kubernetes.
 The manifest below will set up a minimal STUNner gateway hierarchy to do just that: the setup includes two Gateway listeners, one at UDP:3478 and another one at TCP:3478, plus and a UDPRoute.
 ```console